rolandboon/glasswork/docs/configuration/environment-config.md

 Glasswork provides a type-safe configuration system that loads from multiple sources and validates with Valibot schemas.
 This is ideal for application-specific configuration like database URLs, API keys, and feature flags.

+After reading this guide, you will know:

+- How to define type-safe configuration schemas with Valibot
+- How to load configuration from environment variables, .env files, and SSM
+- How to validate and transform configuration values
+- How to integrate configuration with the module system

 ::: info Why Type-Safe Configuration?
 Configuration errors are often discovered at runtime, sometimes in production.
 Type-safe configuration with Valibot: